chuangcaleb/wtsa/_poosts/the-greatest-show-prologue-analysis.md

 **Watching it come true, it's taking over you**

-> 1. fake dreams becoming true reality
+> 1. Fake dreams becoming true reality
-> 2. it’s not just “for show”; there is actual substance
+> 2. It’s not just “for show”; there is actual substance

 **Oh, this is the greatest show**

-> the greatest magic trick is the one that is for real
+> The greatest magic trick is the one that is for real

 <br>